|(1) School Gate

 Start up the highly-featured slab about 15 feet to the roof.
 Pull very positive holds to swing a heel hook and surmount the face.
 From here, you can immediately head up and right, or try to stay directly on the bolt line.
-The latter is far more challenging (11c).
+The latter is far more challenging, though not 11c as the guidebook suggests.
 Eventually the holds will disappear on the face though, while the features in the crack diminish as well.
-The crux is pulling off a small crimp thing, from which you pull a simple final move and you're on the ledge.
+The crux is pulling off a small crimp thing, from which you make a simple final move and you're on the ledge.

 Beware of wasps!